-A lack of services makes it hard for disabled parents to cope.
-Typically, these parents deal with undue hardship because:
+A lack of services makes it hard for parents with disability to cope.
+Typically, these parents deal with undue hardship for the following reasons:

-- people working in the care sector don’t understand the needs of disabled parents
+- People working in the care sector don’t understand the needs of parents with disability.

-Many people with moderate or severe disabilities have trouble holding down a job or simply getting through day-to-day activities, and that can make being a parent even more difficult.
-High rates of unemployment and poverty and social isolation – rather than the disability itself – lead to difficulties with child rearing.
+Many people with moderate or severe disabilities have trouble holding down a job or simply getting through day-to-day activities, and this can make being a parent even more difficult.
+High rates of unemployment and poverty and social isolation – rather than the disability itself – lead to difficulties with raising children.
 These strains can also cause tension between parents.

 Care and discipline